zzbChina/Infinite-Borders_RecruitTool/README.md

 # Infinite Borders Recruit Tool
-This is a simulator about sb.
-In this simulator, you can simulate and extract any military general in sb.
-Yes, there are many places in this program
+This is a simulator about Infinite Borders.
+In this simulator, you can simulate and extract any military general in Infinite Borders.
+There are still many defects in this program, but I will continue to improve it

 ### Project setup
 ```